technicalpickles/jeweler/README.markdown

         gemspec.authors = ["Josh Nichols"]
       end
     rescue LoadError
       puts "Jeweler not available.
-Install it with: sudo gem install jeweler" end
+Install it with: gem install jeweler" end

 The yield object here, `gemspec`, is a `Gem::Specification` object.
 See the [Customizing your project's gem specification](http://wiki.github.com/technicalpickles/jeweler/customizing-your-projects-gem-specification) for more details about how you can customize your gemspec.